What is VPN Gateway?

 Site-to-Site and Multi-Site (IPsec/IKE VPN tunnel)

 This type of connection is a variation of the Site-to-Site connection.
 You create more than one VPN connection from your virtual network gateway, typically connecting to multiple on-premises sites.
 When working with multiple connections, you must use a RouteBased VPN type (known as a dynamic gateway when working with classic VNets).
 Because each virtual network can only have one VPN gateway, all connections through the gateway share the available bandwidth.
-This is often called a "multi-site" connection.
+This type of connection is often called a "multi-site" connection.

 Deployment models and methods for Site-to-Site and Multi-Site